Differences Between a Nurse Practitioner and a Doctor

 When should patients see a nurse practitioner vs. a doctor?

 Typically, it is easier to make an appointment with an NP vs. a doctor due to an NP's flexibility.
 Since they are able to diagnose, treat, and prescribe medicine, patients can book an appointment for urgent issues with an NP instead of waiting for a future appointment with a doctor.
+Patients can see an NP first to address an issue, and then see the doctor second if needed.
+Seeing an NP can get the patient in faster, help triage, and begin to treat the issue.
+Then the patient can get in faster to see a doctor if necessary.

 For treatment that may be more experimental or for patients who have an unclear diagnosis, it is best to visit a doctor.
 Seeing a doctor is also recommended for patients who require surgical procedures or who need invasive treatment.